DrLex0/quake-frogbots/waypoint/README.md

 1. Paths must have been calculated, which currently only happens upon loading the map.
 In other words:
    - this will only work on previously compiled waypoints;
    - adding or deleting markers or paths, and then activating this, is **a guarantee for crashing the game,** and you will **lose your work** unless you saved it — _you have been warned._
+     In other words, after editing waypoints: dump them, quit Quake, rebuild the waypoint tool with your changes included, and only then launch it again and you can safely become a Frogbot.
      (I might at some point provide a way to trigger recomputing of paths, but this is not trivial.)
 2. Small changes like adding or removing modes to existing paths, or nudging the position of markers, are safe and can be tested on-the-fly.
 Changing marker types may not always have an effect.
    It is _always_ best to dump your changes, rebuild, and reload, before testing them with this feature.